RujoiRazvan/RujoiRazvan/README.md

 - 👀 I’m interested in electronics, programming, embeded systems, automatisation
 - 🏫 I’m currently learning Applied Electronics at Transilvania University of Brașov
 - 📍   Living in Brașov
-- 📧 Contact me: razvanrujoi@yahoo.com or on Linkedin: www.linkedin.com/in/razvan-rujoi
+- 📧 Contact me on Email razvanrujoi@yahoo.com or on Linkedin: www.linkedin.com/in/razvan-rujoi